SocialGouv/kontinuous/docs/README.md

 - deploy-with: plugin as a deployment handler (kapp, kubectl, helm)
 - deploy-sidecar: plugin that is running in parallel of deployment handler, used to retrieve logs, fail fast, monitoring some things etc...
 - post-deploy: used, for example, to make a report of deployment by sending a message to a third party service
-- import (the umbrella plugin): you can combine multiples plugins in one repository using import plugin All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import contrib etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, validators, debug-manifests, pre-deploy, post-deploy and deploy-sidecar.
+- import (the umbrella plugin): you can combine multiples plugins in one repository using import All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import contrib etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, validators, debug-manifests, pre-deploy, post-deploy and deploy-sidecar.
 When you import recursively there is an arborescence autobuild.
 An import plugin conatain generally a `kontinuous.yaml` that will contain specific options on sub plugins and sub importeds import, you can ovveride theses in `.kontinuous/config.yaml` at the root of the repository.

-#### 4.2 repository
+#### 4.2 import

-A repository plugin is the container for all other plugins types.
+A, import plugin is the container for all other plugins types.
 It's basically a git repository, or subdirectory of a git repository.
 It can be versioned as a git repo. <br>
-A repository plugin can import other repository plugin, dependencies are recursives. <br>
+A import plugin can import other import plugin, dependencies are recursives. <br>
-You can import repository plugins from `.kontinuous/config.yaml` in your project and in `kontinous.yaml` in the plugin directory. <br>
+You can import import plugins from `.kontinuous/config.yaml` in your project and in `kontinous.yaml` in the plugin directory. <br>
 You have to name the import from the plugin caller using key.
 This name will be used for subchart values autolinking. <br>

 example: